Keir Starmer as Leader of the Opposition: EHRC report, exclusion of Corbyn and antisemitism reforms

-On 14 November 2022, it was reported that the leadership of the Labour Party would not restore the whip to Corbyn, preventing him from ever again standing for election on behalf of the Labour Party.
-This led to criticism and speculation Corbyn could stand for election as the Mayor of London or in his current Parlimentary constituency as an independent candidate, in opposition to Labour.
+Later that day, Jeremy Corbyn stated that "the scale of the problem was also dramatically overstated for political reasons".
+He was later suspended over his response to the report.
+Some on the left of the party called for Corbyn's suspension to be lifted.
+On 14 November 2022, it was reported that the leadership of the Labour Party would not restore the whip to Corbyn, preventing him from standing for election on behalf of the Labour Party.
+This led to speculation Corbyn could stand for election as the Mayor of London or in his current parliamentary constituency as an independent candidate, in opposition to Labour.
+In March 2023, Labour's National Executive Committee (NEC) voted 22 to 12 on a motion from Starmer to prevent the Labour Party from endorsing Corbyn as a candidate for the party at the next general election.